 The rather lavish use of dried red chilies is necessary for authentic flavor, but this fiery spice-enhanced shrimp dish can be cooled down a bit by using Kashmiri chilies too, which are milder than most red chilies, and by seeding them as well.
 If coconut or palm saps vinegar is unavailable, you can substitute with rice, cider or malt vinegar.

 Balchao is more of an Red chille and vinegar mixed paste which is a pickle-like blend of ingredients crucial to many of Portuguese Goa’s meat dishes.

 Also omnipresent in Goan dishes is the highly acidic feni vinegar, which reduces the potency of dried red chiles, as does tart tamarind, another key element in this layered, complex, and fiery-hot paste that peppers its way into many of Goa’s curries.

 One of the best things about chilling out on a Goan beach is the abundance of beach shacks selling tasty snacks such as prawn balchao and refreshing mango lassi.

 My version of this recipe is ruthlessly authentic, with a typically complex TFD spice profile.
 There are several unique spices and condiments used in this recipe, including relatively mild Kashmiri chiles, the rare and scarlet Byadagi chile, raw coconut vinegar, asafoetida, fresh curry leaves and Indian jaggery sugar.
 All of these may be purchased via their respective links.

-If you dig the spicy, you will LOVE this recipe, my Citizens! 🙂
+If you dig the spicy, you will LOVE this recipe, ! 🙂

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.